New on the blogHave a look at my latest posts

 • Fairy lights · go back up outside for the long evenings

-It may sound like a lot, but I do all of it in two or three hours.
-With a big cup of coffee, a little music – and at the end you sink onto the freshly decorated sofa for a moment and say: yes.
+It may sound like a lot, but I do it all in two or three hours.
+With a big cup of coffee, a little music – and at the end you sink onto the freshly styled sofa for a moment and say: yes.
 This is what summer feels like.

 Three little vignettes · to recreate

-If you’re now thinking: all well and good, but where do I start – here are my three easiest summer still lifes, which you can recreate in 5 minutes.
+If you’re thinking: all well and good, but where do I start – here are my three simplest summer still lifes, which you can put together in 5 minutes.

 The summer table